 Hong Kong cuts liquor tax in effort to reignite its nightlife industry

-Hong Kong’s leader announced a cut to liquor tax as the Asian financial hub hopes to revive its reputation as a travel destination with a vibrant nightlife and dining scene
+Hong Kong’s leader has announced a cut in liquor taxes as the Asian financial hub hopes to revive its reputation as a travel destination with a vibrant nightlife and dining scene

-HONG KONG -- Hong Kong’s leader announced a cut to liquor tax Wednesday as the Asian financial hub hopes to revive its reputation as a travel destination with a vibrant nightlife and dining scene.
+HONG KONG -- Hong Kong’s leader announced a cut in liquor taxes on Wednesday as the Asian financial hub hopes to revive its reputation as a travel destination with a vibrant nightlife and dining scene.

 Changes in residents’ lifestyles and a wave of middle-class emigration during the COVID-19 pandemic have dampened local demand.
 Many residents now prefer to spend their weekends in mainland China, attracted by its lower prices and a wider variety of entertainment options.
 Visitors from the mainland are also spending less in the city than before.